Deirdre von Dornum, Assistant Dean for Public Service

 Heidi Gilchrist is the Associate Director of Academic Careers Program and Government Service.
 She also teaches legal writing.
 She was previously a managing editor at Wordsworth Publishing.
 She was an analyst for the federal government and served on the Joint Terrorism Task Force in New York City.
 She was an associate at Cleary Gottlieb.
 Heidi served as a law clerk to the Honorable Judge Patterson in the Southern District of New York and was a Fulbright Scholar in Damascus, Syria.

-David Glasgow LLM ’14, Fellow
+David Glasgow LLM ’14, Associate Director and Research Fellow

 BA University of Melbourne Faculty of Arts